 Cotton belongs to the most often grown plants in the world.
 Its plantations cover nearly 35 mln hectares.
 Unfortunately, according to Organic Trade Association, conventional method of growing cotton is placed in the first infamous place in the ranking of most toxic ones.
 Why?
 Because of the fact that although cotton plantations cover only 2,5% of the whole world cropland, the production uses 25% of all pesticides and 10% of herbicides!
-Moreover, some amount of chemicals may remain in cotton fibre having contact with human skin.
-Hence, according to some scientists it causes more often diagnosed skin allergies, or even asthma.
+Moreover, some amount of chemicals may remain in cotton fibre, therefore having contact with human skin!
+Hence, according to some scientists it causes more often diagnosed skin allergies, or even asthma!

 How is organic cotton produced?

-The organic cotton production is a long-lasting process, during which some still practiced methods of growing the plant come from 3000 BC.
+The organic cotton production is a long process...
+Some methods of growing the plant come from 3000 BC and are still practiced!
 However, to gain the ecological certificate, the fact of practicing natural methods is not enough.
-The soil undergoes 3-year quarantine during which any chemicals can be used.
-Since seeding up to the production of the ready clothing, every stage is under the rigorous quality control.
+The soil undergoes 3-year quarantine during which no chemicals can be used.
+From seeding to the production of clothing, every stage is under the rigorous quality control.
 The growth of cotton goes with the accordance of natural environmental processes, without using chemical substances or artificial fertilizers stimulating the growth.
 The only acceptable substances must be biodegradable, eg. garlic, alfalfa, citric acid or dung.
-Ecological culture allows to save water as well, which is important because of the fact that ¾ of the plantations are located in the countries of the Third World (Source: Ecological - Agricultural Encyclopedia).
+Ecological culture allows to save water as well, which is important because of the fact that ¾ of the plantations are located in the Third World countries (Source: Ecological - Agricultural Encyclopedia).

 Remember that philosophy and values we create in True Rider don’t make empty promises.
-One of our keystone is responsibility for what we create and respect to human and animal.
-And because of that we would like our summer collection to be the highest quality, using the most natural materials providing that the conditions they were created were ethical.
+One of our keystone is responsibility for what we create with respect to humans and animals.
+And because of that, we wanted our summer collection to be the highest quality, using the most natural materials, which we are sure that the conditions they were created in were ethical.
 We were searching for fabrics possessing certificates confirming their origin.
-Wearing new sweatshirts or, soon, T-shirts, we want to be certain the material wasn’t collected by “modern slaves” but workers who are honestly paid and work in decent conditions.
+We want to be certain the material wasn’t collected by “modern slaves”, but by workers who are honestly paid and work in decent conditions.